PostPCEra/OmSriDocs/docs/19-ml-dl.md

 ## Large & Complex ML/DL Libraries
 we list here, some of the complex ML/DL libraries that are open sourced.
 Studying these libraries enable students to gain knowlege on cutting edge reserach in the said fields.

+### 1. SPTAG: MS Bing search open sourced

-### 1. SPTAG: A library for fast approximate nearest neighbor search
+SPTAG: A library for fast approximate nearest neighbor search

 > A distributed approximate nearest neighborhood search (ANN) library which provides a high quality vector index build, search and distributed online serving toolkits for large scale vector search scenario.

 Microsoft open-sources [key Bing Search search algorithm](https://venturebeat.com/2019/05/15/microsoft-open-sources-key-bing-search-search-algorithm/)

-### 2. Deepchem: Deep-Learning library for Drug Discovery & more ..
+### 2. Deepchem: Drug Discovery platform
 > Democratizing Deep-Learning for Drug Discovery, Quantum Chemistry, Materials Science and Biology https://deepchem.io/

 > What is DeepChem?